 On the left-hand side of your screen, select Dashboard, then choose Residential.

-If you also manage commercial properties, you can review those leases under the Commercial tab as well.
+If you also manage commercial properties, you can review those leases under the Commercial tab.

 2. Review Empty Units